Edit Blog Post

 avoid the worst of the spiders and snakes while constantly pursued by the zombie-like advance of a million hungry leeches.
 Still, at least you can outrun a leech, unlike the sort of bug you normally pick up in Kathmandu.

 On arrival the plan was to head to Pokhara, pick up a trekking pass and hit the trail straight-away before our bowels had the chance to double-cross us, and just for once the whole thing turned out smoothly.
 Before we knew it we were striding out confidently towards the Annapurna Sanctuary, plodding our way along the steep banks of the Modi Khola river up what is reputed to be the deepest valley in the world, 7000 metre peaks towering on either side.
-I say reputed to be as the valley next-door along also makes the self-same claim, lying as it does between two undoubtedly higher peaks, but ones so far apart that you’re stretching the concept of what could reasonably be described as a valley, while the Modi Khola is most definitley a valley with a capital V.
+I say reputed to be as the valley next-door also makes the self-same claim, lying as it does between two undoubtedly higher peaks, but ones so far apart that you’re stretching the concept of what could reasonably be described as a valley, while the Modi Khola is most definitley a valley with a capital V.

-of the Top Ten Beaches in the World, and dived way more than a handful of the Top 3 Dive-sites.
+the Top Ten Beaches in the World, and dived way more than a handful of the Top 3 Dive-sites.
 Until very recently there were no less than 28 contenders for the Seven New Wonders of the World: that’s population growth for you!
 I suppose in part it’s to make up for the disappointment of the Seven Ancient Wonders, of which only one remains (well okay, maybe two if you're counting Dolly Parton).

 In any case we hadn’t come to break records or tick off boxes, but to appreciate the magnificent scenery on the six-day hike up to Annapurna Base Camp, or ABC as it’s lazily referred to round here.
 It was time to remind ourselves what we had loved so much about Nepal last time round, life’s worries melting away as we reduced the hectic speed of our frantic Western lifestyles down to a snail’s pace step-by-step.
 Six hours a day were spent on nothing but a slow, steady, and sometimes strenuous climb, with breaks at the local eateries for lemon-tea and Gurung bread, taking in the gobsmacking views of the valley below from the basic comfort of your wooden seat.
-Ten serene minutes later it’s back-pack on
+Ten serene minutes later it’s back-pack on and

-and you’re ready to rock-n-roll once more, trudging up another 1000 odd steps to your next stop on the old stone-staircase rollercoaster.
+you’re ready to rock-n-roll once more, trudging up another 1000 odd steps to your next stop on the old stone-staircase rollercoaster.
 Frankly we just love it and can’t think of anything better, though if you’re more into the idea of lounging round a pool sipping cocktails, it might not be your own cup of (long-island iced) tea.
-As one of my colleagues at work put it, ‘That doesn’t sound like my idea of a holiday at all!’
+As one of my work-colleagues put it, ‘That doesn’t sound like my idea of a holiday at all!’
 And I have to say, partly due to our lack of training, as I hauled my aching limbs towards noon on the first few days, her words would annoyingly circle my skull in a never-ending loop.
 Gee, thanks Frances!

 Luckily somewhere just past lunchtime you reach your daily target whereupon there’s nothing left to do but recuperate for the rest of the day over a hefty meal, with possibly the odd game of Scrabble thrown in before dessert.
-Annapurna is the Hindu goddess of sustenance, and the locals have clearly taken this to heart, happily serving up what could be described as the very opposite of Nouvelle Cuisine; here you’ll get plentiful quantities of good, cheap, filling grub, without an entrée
+Annapurna is the Hindu goddess of sustenance, and the locals have clearly taken this to heart, happily serving up what could be described as the very opposite of Nouvelle Cuisine; here you’ll get plentiful quantities of good, cheap, filling grub, without an entrée fork or swirl

-fork or swirl of strawberry coulis in sight, and it has to be said, for someone for whom epitome of culinary delights is beans on toast, that suits me just fine.
+of strawberry coulis in sight, and it has to be said, for someone for whom epitome of culinary delights is beans on toast, that suits me just fine.
 I don’t think they do Michelin Stars round these parts, probably in good part down to the lack of cars or roads.
 That’s just as well as the no-frills approach extends to the accommodation; I don’t ever recall being charged extra for heating, showers, or, indeed, a toilet on my frequent stays at The Ritz.
 The only thing left on your pillow come turn-down is a light coating of frost.
 That having been said, these no-star hotels more-than make up for it with six-star scenery, together with a genuinely warm welcome, far preferable to the fawning sycophantic toadying of your average snooty concierge.

 As we wended our way up the valley God was clearly smiling on us (in a non-existent sort of a way) as every morning the valley was bathed in sunshine, the gorgeous peaks in the distance bereft of cloud.
-At least this was true right up until somewhere just after you’d got settled into your next lodgings, whereupon the heavens would open and soak the
+At least this was true right up until somewhere just after you’d got settled into your next lodgings, whereupon the heavens would open and soak the late-starters.
+They’d be

-late-starters.
-They’d be left to trudge miserably past the steamy warmth of the guesthouse windows, discovering too late that they’d all booked out mere seconds after the deluge began.
+left to trudge miserably past the steamy warmth of the guesthouse windows, discovering too late that they’d all booked out mere seconds after the deluge began.

 And it turned out our early starts were doubly important these days, as in the couple of years since our last trip Mother Nature had started to catch up with me, casting her wicked spells on my physique: in short, I’d turned into something of a plodder.
 The hare of yesteryear had been replaced by a wise-old tortoise, who’d come to realize that slow and steady was often the better way round here.
 For the confused Americans among you, I am of course referring to a turtle, although personally I’ve always been a little confused about the fable of the turtle and the hare, as surely the hare would quickly drown.

 Even so, the far-from-teenage mutant ninjas among us still had a powerful reason to get on with the program, for death awaits the tardy.
 Those warming rays God was so generously throwing our way were heating more than our little reptilian shells.
-Thousands of metres above, way out of sight over the lip of the valley, they were
+Thousands of metres above, way out of sight over the lip of the valley, they were also melting the

-also melting the huge sheets of compacted snow.
+huge sheets of compacted snow.
 Anywhere after ten in the dodgier sections of the track the risk of avalanche becomes severe, which it has to be said is not exactly an enticing prospect, even for those able to pull their neck in between their shoulders.

 Should you run late and the worst come to the worst, avalanches are survivable if you follow the experts’ basic safety tips.